githubcbrc/FastIBS/README.md

 # FastIBS

 **FastIBS** is a high-performance toolkit for computing identity-by-state (IBS) distances and related genomic analyses.
-It leverages modern C++ backends and supports containerized environments through **Docker** and **Singularity**, making setup and deployment straightforward.
+Built with an optimized C++ backend, it supports containerized deployment through **Docker** and **Singularity**, ensuring easy setup and portability across environments, especially as most analyses of this type are commonly performed on HPC enviroments.

+FastIBS leverages the **KMC API** to implement IBS distance computation in a manner closely aligned with IBSpy.
+However, unlike IBSpy, which suffers from significant memory bottlenecks that hinder parallelism, FastIBS provides a highly efficient and scalable C++ implementation.
+Our intial benchmarks show that FastIBS can deliver over **100× speed-up** compared to the base IBSpy pipeline, depending on underlying hardware and level of parallelism.

+FastIBS is built on top of [**KMC**](https://github.com/refresh-bio/KMC), a high-performance API for counting k-mers from FASTQ or FASTA files, including gzipped formats.
+The KMC API enables efficient access to k-mer databases, forming the computational backbone of FastIBS.

 ---